FAQs

 Will medicare cover some of the cost of this service?

 In some cases your child may be eligible for a GP Enhancement Care Plan or Chronic Disease Management Plan which does have some access to a Medicare rebate.
 Please discuss this with your GP to find out if your child is eligible.
-NDIS clients will incur a gap payment of $26 for their initial consultation also.
+NDIS clients will incur a gap payment for their initial consultation also.

 Will my health insurance cover some of the cost of this service?